“Hey, Sleepyhead. Wake up,” said a familiar voice out of a still blurry unrecognizable face.

 “Oh well, that depends.
 Are you gonna kiss me now?
-I am not much of a kisser or a hugger for that matter, and you know it.”
+I’m not much of a kisser or a hugger for that matter, and you know it.”

-“Ha, ha.
+“Ha-ha.
 Funny.
 You’re right.
-I should have enjoyed your absence while I could,” Marcel said slapping Levi affectionately on the head.
+I should have enjoyed your absence while I could,” Marcel said slapping Levi affectionately on the back of his head.

-Both were laughing loudly, picking at each other just like the old days, making others in the pod look and smile at them.
-The lady on the other side of the pod showed some interest.
+Both were laughing, picking at each other just like the old days, making others in the pod look and smile at them.
+The lady on the other side of the pod showed interest.

-“You guys seem to be having fun,” the lady said with a smile.
+“You guys seem to be having fun,” she said with a smile.

 “My friend here was just resurrected today!”
 Marcel proclaimed.

 “Oh, wow!
 Welcome back.
-Congratulations,” said the people in the pod, standing up and coming to greet Levi.
-Surrounded by them, he felt like a celebrity, having all that attention and love from those total strangers.
+Congratulations,” everyone in the pod said, standing up and coming to greet Levi.
+Surrounded by them, he felt like a celebrity, getting all that attention and love from those total strangers.

 “Not personally.
 No. Why?”